Troubleshooting Serial Line Problems

 Serial x is administratively down, line Possible Causes:

-protocol is down Router configuration includes the shutdown interface configuration
+protocol is down1 Router configuration includes the shutdown interface configuration

 command